Pingpayio/ping-onramp-sdk/popup/README.md

 # Popup

-This is the popup app, accessible by the SDK
+This is the popup app, accessible by the SDK, talks to the API